TheCaduceus/tg-upload/README.md

 **1.CONNECTIVITY FLAGS:**

-Connectivity flags controls how the program should establish connection to Telegram servers, helpful for those uses proxies to bypass ban imposed on Telegram by their ISP (or for increasing transfer speed) or for those prefer IPv6 to establish connection.
+Connectivity flags controls how the program should establish connection to Telegram servers, thus letting users use proxies and IPV6.

-Learn [here](#htu-6), how to configure proxies?
+How to configure proxies? [[Learn here](#htu-5)]

 ```
 --ipv6 - Connect Telegram using device's IPv6.
 By default IPv4.